tmp2tmp/eee/docs/README.md

 <!-- - function pointers are easily implemented as function object pointers.      -->
   - Specialized functions can be confined and maintained more conveniently than of global/module functions which have only namespace as a confining measure.
-  - OOP features can be taken advantage of on the function object: &nbsp; <!-- polymorphism, inheritance etc-->
+  - OOP features can be taken advantage of on the virtual function objects: &nbsp; <!-- polymorphism, inheritance etc-->
     - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
     - Virtual function objects are polymorphic: [can be replaced at runtime](replacing-virtual-functions.md)
 <!--    - [Virtual functions can be replaced at runtime](replacing-virtual-functions.md) is supported //polymorphism  -->